dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## Title

-Granular access control to kub-apiserver using OpenID Connect
+Granular access control to kube-apiserver using OpenID Connect

-## Topic

-This project aims to improve the security of kube-apiserver on the basis óf token-based authentication protocol called OpenID Connect.

 ## Project Report:

+Please click on the link for the project report → <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report">Read project report</a>

+## Project Practical:

-Here is the wiki link to the project report → <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report">Read project report</a>
+Please click on the link for the project report → <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report">Read project report</a>

 --------------------------------------------------------